puganinithepug/10K_ETL/README.md

 - Note that the values are converted to integers, this allows the data to be properly consolidated.
 Specifically, in each dataset if there are entries with the same label, the values are summed

-Generating Reference Data for Sorting and NLP-based Classification:
+Generating Reference Data for Sorting and ML-based Classification:
 - The first sets of data generated from this module was manually evaluated, to verify whether the approach taken yielded any meaningful results
 - For each set keyed with a context reference label (contextRef_i-...-contextRef_j for some values i and j) only the sets with more than 10 (label, value) pairs were considered, considering the size of the key financial statements
 - Through a rigorous process of open coding, relying on credible resources such as Deloitte's DART (https://dart.deloitte.com), FASB (https://asc.fasb.org) and PwC's Viewpoint (https://viewpoint.pwc.com), the datasets were evaluated and manually annotated to produce two primary reference data sets
 - After manual annotation it was found that the method used in this module effectively categorized the data into two main sets: a set of data for the balance sheet and a set of data containing data for both the income statement and the cashflow statement
-- The original manually annotated datasets became references for training and validation sets for NLP-based annotation in the next module in the pipeline
+- The original manually annotated datasets became references for training and validation sets for ML-based annotation in the next module in the pipeline

 The reference data for the balance sheet: *bal_sheet_example.csv*
 - This csv contains the label and value columns, and the category column - which was manually annotated